-Exposure value - Increasing the exposure will improve image quality at the expense of the total frame rate.
-There may also be an increase in motion blur.

-Exposure control - This setting is used to remove 50/60 Hz flicker.

-Enable Backlight compensation - Backlight compensation makes the subject appear clearer when the image background is too bright, or the subject too dark.
+- Exposure value Increasing the exposure will improve image quality at the expense of the total frame rate.
+There may also be an increase in motion blur. - Exposure control This setting is used to adapt to the amount/type of light being used.
+Allow slow shutter can be enabled/disabled when the exposure control is set to Automatic. - Enable Backlight compensation Backlight compensation makes the subject appear clearer when the image background is too bright, or the subject too dark.